open main page here with limited thumbnails open main page here with ALL thumbnails

 OLIVE

-Also called Mediteranean olive, European olive, Spanish olive, etc, depending on the local of origin, this is a very attractive and expensive wood used primarily for ornamental items because the small size of the tree limits production and also because in Italy and Greece, if you threaten the source of olive oil with a chainsaw, several large men will come and hurt you.
+Variously called (and listed on this page as) Mediteranean olive, European olive, Spanish olive, Italian olive, etc, depending on the locale of origin, this is a very attractive and expensive wood used primarily for ornamental items because the small size of the tree limits production and also because in Italy and Greece, if you threaten the source of olive oil with a chainsaw, several large men will come and hurt you.
+It also grows in California and is sometimes sold as California olive.

 my samples: